wendymartelll/frontend-nanodegree-arcade-game/README.md

  - Collectables: you can add more gems to the game, allowing the player to collect them to make the game more interesting.
  - Lives: you can add extra lives represented by a heart.
  - Anything else you like!

+# License
+The content of this repository is licensed under a [Creative Commons Attribution License](https://creativecommons.org/licenses/by/3.0/us/)